 - Non-solicitation clause

 - Agency provision

-Detailed below are the key pieces of information that need to be in an executive contract.
-Note that this is not an exhaustive list – depending on the nature of your business and the role the executive wishes to play, there may be additional areas that need to be set out as part of the contractual responsibilities.
+Detailed below is the critical information that needs to be in an executive contract.
+Note that this is not an exhaustive list – depending on the nature of your business and the role the executive wishes to play, additional areas may need to be set out as part of the contractual responsibilities.

 1. Employee and Employer Details

 The name of the employee (although an executive may not have employee status; they may be freelance or hired as an independent contractor) and the name of the employer, as well as the date the contract becomes effective.

 Although employees usually have a job title and a list of responsibilities, executives often have a set of outcomes they are employed to achieve without a prescriptive list of tasks.
 Executives are frequently appointed based on their ability to achieve results (for example, successfully oversee a merger, improve productivity, or mastermind a change in organizational culture).
 How they accomplish this is often left up to them and doesn’t feature in a contractual agreement.

 Unlike most other employees, executives won’t always have a set number of hours or days that they need to work.
 There may also be a lot of flexibility around the hours they need to be in the office.
 An executive’s performance is often judged on outcomes rather than hours worked.

 Executive compensation might include a basic salary, dividends, and/or bonus payments.